purnasai/sAI_Vault/docs/Others/terminologies.md

 - Model metric(classification & regression)

 ## MODELs:
 **Knowledge distillation** involves training a smaller model (student) to mimic the behavior of a larger, pre-trained model (teacher) like BERT.
+Distillbert is Smaller & quicker to Bert.
 This compact model learns not just the teacher’s predictions but also its confidence and reasoning.
 This approach is particularly useful when deploying BERT on resource-constrained devices.

-- latency
+- latency- delay b/n input & output.
+- throughput- no of predictions a model can handle in specific time.
 - zero, one, few shot learning
+- test/UAT environment
+- Pre-production environment
 - production environment
 - deployment environment
-- test/UAT environment
 - stateless training (from sebastian raschaka Q&A book)
 - statefull training
 - data-centric ai(focus on data to improve performance.)
 - model-centric ai(focus on model to improve performance.)

+### Startup
+- bootstraped- self funding with no external
+- Vertical SAAS- Building on single usecase indepth- End-to-End
+- Horizontal SAAS- Building on Multiple usecases paralelly like detection, classification, ocr all at once.

+### Others
+- Mutually exclusive: 2 events won't happen simultaneously.
+- Non Mutually Exclusive: 2 events occur same time.